TaylorOpenLaunch/golf_dashboard/README.md

       show_in_sidebar: true
 ```

-- Optionally delete old `golf_dashboard.yaml` / `golf_coach.yaml` files from the root if you no longer use YAML dashboards.
+Optionally delete old `golf_dashboard.yaml` / `golf_coach.yaml` files from the root if you no longer use YAML dashboards.
+After cleanup, run the installer action once to ensure the storage-mode dashboard exists.
-- Restart Home Assistant.
-- Run the **Install Golf Dashboards** action once to ensure the storage-mode dashboard is created.
-- The storage-mode approach is the recommended, future-proof method.
-The integration no longer edits `configuration.yaml`.

-### Troubleshooting

-- If the action fails with a YAML error, verify that `configuration.yaml` is valid (Home Assistant's YAML loader is used).
-- If you do not see **Install Golf Dashboards**: ensure the integration is installed and loaded; restart Home Assistant after installing/updating.
-- If the dashboard does not appear under **Settings → Dashboards**: run the installer again and check Home Assistant logs for `golf_dashboard` messages.

 ---